 Scottish Hazards provide a free and confidential service for workers seeking workplace health and safety advice and support.
 This phone line is open Monday to Friday: call 0800 0015 022 for support, or see their website for other ways to get in touch.

-Healthy Working Lives (part of Public Health Scotland) offer support to both employers and workers returning to work.
+Healthy Working Lives (part of Public Health Scotland) offer support to employers and workers both returning or already back at work and worried about the safety of either themselves or their employees.
 This includes a mentoring service to enable businesses to get peer support from those familiar with requirements and best practice, for tasks such as completing risk assessments.
 Further support for you or your organisation around concerns or advice relating to Coronavirus when returning to work can be found on their website.

 For trade union health and safety representatives contact details, who are available to support the development of workplace risk assessments for non-unionised workplaces, contact: email@example.com